zulfanasihin/My-world/README.md

 # My-world
 hello humans!

-my name is Zulfa, and i like travelling
+my name is Zulfa, and I like travelling